I read an essay over the weekend by Carl Sagan. Sagan says there's no

 will make sense because the initial goal was to make money.
 My story has to

 be different.
-My initial goal has to be to make a difference in
+My initial goal has to be to make a difference in as kind a

-.
+way as possible.
 That's how my story will make sense.
 Part of that

 examination has led me to ponder taking the site down.
 Maybe I can promote